'1984' and 19 other dystopian novels that predicted the future

 Dystopias are a different kind of science fiction, ripe with possibility for imagining the most terrible future that could strike humanity.
 They’re constantly asking “What if?”
 What if we don’t solve climate change?
 What if everyone was connected to the internet all the time?
 What if what’s happening now gets worse?
 Ray Bradbury once wrote, “People ask me to predict the Future when all I want to do is prevent it.
 Better yet, build it.”
 For most writers of dystopia, the goal isn’t to guess what will happen; it’s to provide a cautionary tale to ensure what they envision doesn’t come to pass.

 Sometimes, for better or for worse, the futures science fiction writers envision do come to pass.
-Seventy years ago this summer, George Orwell released “1984,” a novel about an authoritarian government run by “Big Brother” that uses propaganda and surveillance to keep its citizens in line.
-In January 2017, the book unexpectedly hit the Amazon best-seller list, as have other classic dystopias, as people read them and feel a resonance between the world the novels describe and the reality of 2019.
+In 1949, George Orwell released “1984,” a novel about an authoritarian government run by “Big Brother” that uses propaganda and surveillance to keep its citizens in line.
+In January 2017, the book unexpectedly hit the Amazon best-seller list, as have other classic dystopias, as people read them and feel a resonance between the world the novels describe and the reality of today.

-Click through to discover which book predicted the moon landing two centuries before it happened, which book series predicted Donald Trump’s candidacy, and add a few titles to your end-of-summer reading list.
+Keep reading to discover which book predicted the moon landing two centuries before it happened, and which book series predicted Donald Trump’s candidacy, and add a few titles to your reading list.

 You may also like: Best-selling fiction books from the year you were born